Surprises at Work

 No matter what genius you call your own, if you really want your ideas to be given a fair hearing, you have to assume people need time to consider and test that idea.
 No matter your ailment, you probably wouldn’t take medication based on even the best scientist’s suggestion without first knowing some independent testing had been done.
 So why would you accept an untested idea any quicker?

 So what did we do as a group when my boss presented his surprise idea?
 We reacted on instinct, impulse and prior bias.
 Instead of having an open debate, we ended up arguing over our own biases, perspectives and ideas.
-Fact had little to do with the discussion.
+The facts had little to do with the discussion.
 Rather than build on an idea collectively based on our individual expertise, we became little more than the sum of our independent parts.
 For those of you who have been taken by surprise at work by unexpected propositions, meetings or changes, you won’t be surprised to know that our meetings frequently ended in tears, anger or frustration – not exactly an ideal or productive working experience.
 Certainly not the honest and open response my boss had hoped for.

 - No one likes surprises at work.

-- Whether you’re preparing for internal or external meetings, providing fair warning in the form of a briefing note or clear agenda is central to success.
+- Whether you’re preparing for internal or external meetings, providing a fair warning in the form of a briefing note or clear agenda is central to success.

 - Give participants the opportunity to bring their best thoughts and research to the table and your meeting will prove more fruitful, effective and productive.